Get Help During Tax Season

 HealthSource RI sent the Form 1095-A to my ex-spouse.
 Can I get a copy?

 Form 1095-A will be sent to the person identified as the tax filer.
 It doesn’t matter who actually paid for your health insurance.
-If your ex-spouse is identified as the tax filer, he or she will receive the 1095-A, and you will need to work with that person to obtain a copy of the form so that you can properly fill out your Form 8962.
+If your ex-spouse is identified as the tax filer, they will receive the 1095-A, and you will need to work with that person to obtain a copy of the form so that you can properly fill out your Form 8962.
 In situations where an ex-spouse will not cooperate, you may contact the Internal Revenue Service for the information you need to complete your taxes.

 I forgot to report a change in my income or my family size (such as, getting married or having a baby) that happened last year.
 What should I do?